 Each day at 1800 the Ranger tells you more stories about the Three Capes Track and informs you about the weather and the next day walk.

-A short climb to Arthurs Peak, you will be rewarded with panoramic views over Tasman Sea and Southern Ocean.
+climb to Arthurs Peak, you will be rewarded with panoramic views over Tasman Sea

 The track zigzags through gum trees, short twisted and sturdy windswept flora of Ellarwey Valley.

 More stories emerge along the track.
 From “Punishment to Playground” which tells the story of Port Arthur changing from the infamous prison to a place where visitors enjoy its beauty and relax at the historic site.

 I have enjoyed the cube shaped seats called “Who Was Here?”
 The wombat sticker gives us a clue that it is inspired from the wombat’s scats.
 I have read that wombats can hold their offerings for up to 16 days.
 Ouch!